 Research Integrity.
 The Research Integrity Officer, and the Deciding Official, both appointed by the President, assure research integrity and address research misconduct on campus, according to United States DHHS requirements.
-For more information, please contact Dr. Paula Carney at pcarney@csu.edu or call (773) 995-2336
+For more information, please call (773) 995-2336

 College of Arts and Sciences